brettdavies/deep-synthesis/README.md

 ### Technical Overview

-Research Report Generator is built with modern web technologies and runs on Cloudflare Pages with a focus on performance, security, and offline capabilities.
+Research Brief Generator is built with modern web technologies and runs on Cloudflare Pages with a focus on performance, security, and offline capabilities.

 ### Tech Stack